marilynpoku/SEI-Project-Four/README.md

 #### Backend

 The final module which covered python was very intense and fast paced.
-Both Metaab and I wanted to consolidate our knowledge on python and see the overall picture of the backend functionality.
+Both Metaab and I wanted to consolidate our knowledge on Python and see the overall picture of the backend functionality.
 So we decided to code the backend together using our notes from class with one person screen sharing.

 We started building our products app working on the models, serializers, views and urls to create a SQL database with RESTful features.
 We spent the most time on this app ensuring we both understood how everything linked together before creating the other apps for our application.
 We used TablePlus to visualise the PostgreSQL database and insomnia to test our requests and relationships.
 The products, articles, brands and user models were the main models for our app.